(from the CIA World Factbook)

 July-October 1958 - U.S. forces help to control civil unrest.

-1975 - Civil war breaks out between Christians and the Muslim-PLO alliance.
+1975 - Civil war breaks out between Christians and the Muslim-Palestine Liberation Organization (PLO) alliance.

 1976 - At the invitation of the Lebanese government, Syria sends troops, called the Arab Deterrent Force, to help end the civil war.